 The DOT requires employers to perform these tests as part of their hiring process and randomly throughout the year.
-If an employee fails a drug test, they may be subject to disciplinary action or termination.
+Employees who fail a drug test may be subject to disciplinary action or termination.

 To ensure accurate results, all DOT drug tests are conducted using a certified laboratory and specimens are verified by Medical Review Officers.
 Employers must also keep records on file for each employee's drug test history.
-The DOT Drug Testing Panel is an essential component of maintaining workplace safety and upholding federal regulations.
+The DOT Drug Testing Panel is essential to maintaining workplace safety and upholding federal regulations.

 More Information About the DOT Physical & Drug Use

-It's important to be truthful when it comes to disclosing your drug and supplement use during a DOT physical.
-If you don't, you could face serious consequences down the line.
-The DOT medical examiner may order additional testing or disqualify you from driving if they find out that you've withheld information about your medications.
+It's essential to be truthful when it comes to disclosing your drug and supplement use during a DOT physical.
+If you don't, you could face severe consequences down the line.
+The DOT medical examiner may order additional testing or disqualify you from driving if they discover you've withheld information about your medications.
 So make sure you take the process seriously - honesty is key!
 It's better to be upfront with all of your health details so that everyone can agree on the best course of action for you and for safety on the road.

-It’s essential that CMV drivers understand the DOT disqualifying drugs list, as not being compliant can mean having their license suspended or revoked.
-While it may seem like a hassle to get a letter of clearance from your doctor, it’s worth taking the time to do so in order to stay safe and legal on the roads.
-And even if you do have the doctor’s okay, the medical examiner still has final say on whether or not you can drive – so it pays to be prepared!
+CMV drivers must understand the DOT disqualifying drugs list, as not being compliant can mean having their license suspended or revoked.
+While it may seem like a hassle to get a letter of clearance from your doctor, it’s worth taking the time to do so to stay safe and legal on the roads.
+And even if you do have the doctor’s okay, the medical examiner still has the final say on whether or not you can drive – so it pays to be prepared!
 Remember: knowledge is power when driving under the influence of medication.
-So, make sure you know what’s prohibited by staying up-to-date with all relevant regulations.
+So, ensure you know what’s prohibited by staying up-to-date with all relevant regulations.
 Stay safe out there!

 What Does the Average DOT Physical Feature?